robert-westenberger/knowledgebase/book-notes/computer-systems-a-programmers-perspective/a-tour-of-computer-systems.md

 * A process can consist of multiple execution units called threads, each running in the context of the process and sharing the same code and global data.
 * Virtual memory is an abstraction that provides each process with the illusion that it has exclusive use of the main memory.
 * A file is a sequence of bytes.
 It is an abstraction to represent many i/o device, abstracting away specific i/o technology.

+### Important themes
+* Amdahl's law - The main idea is that when we speed up one part of a system, the effect on the overall system performance depends on both how significant the part was and how much it was sped up.